astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/2_scopesim.rst

 - The observed output is the target input plus a series of optical artefacts
 - The effect of each optical artefact is indenpendent of all other artefacts

-If we follow these to Ansätze to their logical conclusion we end up with a situation where optical artefacts can be treated as a series of "lego bricks" and any digital optical model can be constructed much in the same way as a lego model; by stacking the correct combination of effect "bricks" together in the right order.
+If we follow these to Ansï¿½tze to their logical conclusion we end up with a situation where optical artefacts can be treated as a series of "lego bricks" and any digital optical model can be constructed much in the same way as a lego model; by stacking the correct combination of effect "bricks" together in the right order.

 The ScopeSim engine is therefore comprised of two types of objects: a collection of ``Effect`` object subclasses, and a series of "management" classes.